rahul-verma/arjuna/docs/gui_abstraction/AppClass.md

 Please note that this is not the suggested implementation.
 Consider this as an interim implementation, a step towards the right one.
 We'll explore the suggested way in the next section.

+You can find the example code and files used on this section in [arjuna_app project](https://github.com/rahul-verma/arjuna//tree/master/arjuna-samples/arjex_app).

 #### The GNS File

 We will use the same GNS file as the previous section.